meabert/proxmox-tips-n-tricks/README.md

 ## Objectives ##

 Create a centralized repository for the inner workings of Proxmox, Homelab tools and general Linux items that are directly related.

 ### What to install before starting ###

 - A new Proxmox instance installed, booted and ready to go.
 Existing installs will also work just fine, however, I do not recommend testing these changes on a live production server without ample testing.
 If your end goal is live production, please for ones own sanity get a lab or replica to break before trying to roll this.
 The wrong boot flags can kill a system, literally.

-- If you are new to Proxmox or Linux in general I strongly suggest you review the official documentation before reading further:
+- If you are new to Proxmox or Linux overall I suggest reviewing the official documentation before reading further:

 > [Proxmox Official Documentation][pvel-docs]
 > [Admin Guide][pvel-admin]